AmbientServices/AmbientServices/README.md

             // this should *not* throw because the clock has been paused await AsyncFunctionThatShouldCancelAfterOneSecond(cts2.Token);

-            // this skips the artifical paused clock ahead, triggering the cancellation AmbientClock.SkipAhead(TimeSpan.FromSeconds(1));
+            // this skips the artifical paused clock ahead, raising the cancellation AmbientClock.SkipAhead(TimeSpan.FromSeconds(1));
-            // make sure the cancellation got triggered Assert.ThrowsException<OperationCanceledException>(() => cts2.Token.ThrowIfCancellationRequested());
+            // make sure the cancellation got raised Assert.ThrowsException<OperationCanceledException>(() => cts2.Token.ThrowIfCancellationRequested());
         }
     }